Click here for the link to e-consult – contact your Doctor quickly and easily online.

 Telephone Appointments – where you can discuss matters with a doctor on the phone, e.g. regarding tests results, or queries regarding medication.

-Our nurses offer various different services, and the type of appointments depend on what you need.
+Our nurses offer various different services, including immunisations, health checks for people with long term conditions such as diabetes, help with wound care / stitch removal, and cervical smears.
+The type of appointments depend on what you need.
 Our reception staff will help you book the correct type of appointment for what you need.

 It is possible to book in for blood tests here at the surgery.
-We offer morning appointments with our Health Care Assistant.
+We offer morning appointments with our Health Care Assistants Monday to Friday mornings.

 If you are too ill to attend our surgery and require a home visit, please try to request one as early as possible.
 The receptionist will ask for some details about the requested call.
 Please remember that a Doctor can typically see up to 6 patients in the time it takes to make one house call.
 Patients can be examined more thoroughly in the surgery so please keep house calls for urgent matters only.